slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 > chicken's world? ($\ldots$)'.

-What I mean is that not only do we not perceive the world *as is*—not only are expressions such as *the world as is* fundamentally meaningless—but we bring to the world archetypal, instinctual representations which are somehow embedded in our neurobiology.
+What I mean is that not only do we not perceive the world *as is*—not only are expressions such as «the world as is» fundamentally meaningless—but we bring to the world archetypal, instinctual representations which are somehow embedded in our neurobiology.
 No living creature comes into the world in the form of a *tabula rasa*.
 To abuse the brain-computer analogy, like most computer hardware,